 - International: International program costs vary by location and program details, but you can expect to pay between $1,500-$2,000 (this includes airfare).

 - Scholarships are available.

 Yes, all programs are required to have a Learning Partner.
 Learning Partners can be faculty, staff, or graduate students (in special circumstances).
 The Learning Partner is an important member of the program team and contributes to group discussions and all activities.
 The Learning Partner adds experience and wisdom to the group and is able to assist the Peer Leaders if an emergency situation arises.

 Is there a religious component?

-While a few programs work with organizations that are affiliated with a particular religion or are housed in a religious-affiliated building there is no requirement that participants participate in religious services.
+While a few programs work with organizations that are affiliated with a particular religion or are housed in a religious-affiliated building there is no requirement that participants take part in religious services.

 How will we get there?

-U.S.Based: All programs travel in 12- or 15-passenger vans or mini-vans either sponsored by ASU’s Motorpool, other ASU departments or private rental companies.
+- Domestic (US-based): All programs travel in twelve- or 15-passenger vans or mini-vans either sponsored by Appalachian State's Motorpool, other departments, or private rental companies.
 Participants will not be asked to drive.
-Peer Leaders and Learning Partners must be certified by ASU to drive.
+Peer Leaders and Learning Partners must be certified by Appalachian State to drive.